grafana/k6-docs/src/data/markdown/docs/02 javascript api/07 k6-experimental/06 webcrypto/02 SubtleCrypto.md

 excerpt: 'SubtleCrypto offers low-level cryptographic functions.'
 ---

 The `SubtleCrypto` interface provides a set of low-level cryptographic primitives such as encryption, decryption, digital signature generation and verification, and key generation and management.
-It is useful for using secure and efficient cryptographic operations within k6 scripts, without requiring to have a deep understanding of the underlying cryptographic algorithms and protocols.
+It is useful for using secure and efficient cryptographic operations within k6 scripts.

 ## Methods